ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 The timestamp given in the `Sunset` header field MUST NOT be earlier than the one given in the `Deprecation` header field.

-The following example shows that the resource in context has been deprecated since Friday, November 24, 2023 at 23:59:59 GMT and its sunset date is Sunday, November 24, 2024 at 23:59:59 GMT.
+The following example shows that the resource in context has been deprecated since Friday, June 30, 2023 at 23:59:59 GMT and its sunset date is Sunday, June 30, 2024 at 23:59:59 GMT.
+Please note that for historical reasons the Sunset HTTP header field uses a different data type for date.

-    Deprecation: @1700830799
+    Deprecation: @1688169599
-    Sunset: Sun, 24 Nov 2024 23:59:59 GMT
+    Sunset: Sun, 30 Jun 2024 23:59:59 GMT

 # Resource Behavior